ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/root-data-entity.md

 4. For each entity in `@graph` array
 5. .. if the entity has an `@id` URI that matches _root_ return it

-Note that the above can be implemented efficiently by first building a map of all entities using their `@id` as keys (which is typically also helpful for further processing) and then performing a series of lookups:
+Note that the above can be implemented efficiently by first building a map (`entity_map`) of all entities using their `@id` as keys (which is typically also helpful for further processing) and then performing a series of lookups: